acollign/netrunner-wiki/Development-Tips-and-Tricks.md

 Tests are in the `game-test` namespace.
 To run selected unit tests: `lein test game-test.cards.agendas`

 To combine test and repl run: `lein clean && lein test && lein repl`.
 This makes sure no compiled files are left from a branch switch or similar, and only starts the repl if all the tests pass.

+####Fetching cards while NRDB is down

+Josh updated the `fetch` script to read from local json files in this branch: https://github.com/jwarwick/netrunner/tree/local_nrdb

+To use it, you first need to fetch this branch of the json files: https://github.com/gereons/netrunner-cards-json.git

+It has the latest card info which isn't integrated into the `master` branch.
+Then fetch John's branch and run `lein fetch --local <wherever you cloned the other project to>`